Home » The latest construction new orders figures

 The Office for National Statistics (ONS) publishes quarterly data measuring the value and volume of main contractors’ new orders in Great Britain by sector and type of work.
 Its intention is to provide a forward-looking snapshot of both current confidence and potential future activity in the construction industry.

-On an annual basis, new orders were up across the board, with the most significant increase in the public – other new work, infrastructure and private commercial sectors.
+On an annual basis, new orders were down by 0.1% overall, with the biggest falls seen in public housing and private industrial.

 Source: ONS – New Orders for construction: volume seasonally adjusted growth rates, by main contractor, by sector, constant prices, Table 2